 The Clore Learning Centre at the RIBA will be a destination for the public to engage with architecture as part of a creative learning programme.
-It will include a dedicated studio, study room, terrace and interactive display area and will showcase the value of good design for effective teaching and learning.
-The new spaces will be an inspirational setting for hands-on, creative activities for a range of audiences, from children and families to lifelong learners. for hands-on, creative activities for a range of audiences, from children and families to lifelong learners.
+It will include a dedicated studio, study room, terrace and an interactive display area that will showcase the Centre’s work.
+The new spaces will be an inspirational setting for hands-on, creative activities for a range of audiences, from children and families to life-long learners.

-Due to complete in 2019, the project comprises the remodelling of 600m2 at the RIBA’s Grade II* listed headquarters at 66 Portland Place in central London.
+Due for completion in 2019, the project comprises the remodelling of 600m2 of accommodation at the RIBA’s Grade II* listed headquarters at 66 Portland Place in central London.
 The new Learning Centre will transforms how the public learns about and responds to architecture and is made possible by a generous grant from the Clore Duffield Foundation.
-Hayhurst and Co. were selected for the projected following a two-phase led by the RIBA Competitions Office.
+Hayhurst and Co. were selected for the projected following a two-stage led by the RIBA Competitions Office.